 Buddhadhatu (Chinese=佛性), according to The Princeton Dictionary of Buddhism, is “in Sanskrit, “buddha-element,” or “buddha-nature,” the inherent potential of all sentient beings to achieve Buddhahood.”

-So, what is humanity’s potential to achieve Buddhahood?
-It is their active mind.
+A person’s potential to achieve Buddhahood is their active mind.
 Known as consciousness, every person has it.
-When one can successfully calm one’s consciousness to awareness, they are enlightened.
-However, while the potential is there, enlightenment is challenging.
+When one can successfully calm one’s active mind to inactive, consciousness turns to awareness, and the person is enlightened.
+However, while the potential is there, achieving enlightenment is incredibly challenging.
 Many have tried since Buddha, but only a few have succeeded.

 The Verification Category has three examples of Buddhist enlightenment: one from Adyashanti, a contemporary American, and two from ancient China.
 All three affirmed the disappearance of the universe upon their enlightenment.
 However, because he discussed his enlightenment experience in modern language, Adyashanti’s description of his enlightenment experience is the most relatable to his contemporaries.
-His amazing description of how the physical universe disappeared, including his physical self, upon his enlightenment is highly informative.
-Indeed, he is the only one using the modern word awareness to indicate enlightenment.
+His amazing description of how the physical universe disappeared, his statement that “the Buddha I had been chasing was what I was,” and “you and your awareness are not two different things,” all confirm Buddha’s teaching on the illusional nature of the visible universe, Buddhadhuta, and awareness, respectively.
+Indeed, he is the only one using the modern word awareness to indicate the quiescent mentality of enlightenment.
 You can find the post about his enlightenment here.

 For the vast majority of unenlightened humanity, even the brilliant ones interested in consciousness, such as Elon Musk, they must understand that the scientific method, depending on inferentially connected word-based knowledge, can never be part of the world of mentality to understand it.
 Until enlightened, their alternative is to have faith in Buddha’s teachings.
 However, faith in Buddhism is not blind because it is verifiable by enlightened third parties.